jatin7/dse-real-time-analytics-dashboard/README.md

 ## Usage

 * Run `sbt clean assembly` to build the jar
-* scp the jar to EC2 instance and EMR master node.
+* scp the jar to EC2 instance and AWS master node.

 ## Deployment